Custoza celebrates its 50th Anniversary, Part 1.

-Custoza is a tiny area of 1,400 hectares.
+Custoza is a small area of 1,400 hectares.
 However, it has the usual range of growers, artisans, small family wineries, larger businesses and co-operatives.
 Between them, they make 12 million bottles per year.
 However, with ready local markets on Lake Garda and Verona, only 20% of production is currently exported.
-Most goes north, to Germany, the Netherlands and Scandinavia.
+Most go north to Germany, the Netherlands and Scandinavia.

-Custoza wines are also available in the UK, but they are not as well-known as some of their peers.
+Custoza wines are also available in the UK but are not as well-known as some of their peers.

 The proximity of Custoza to Lake Garda ameliorates temperature extremes and brings freshening breezes.
 The area features pretty and gently undulating hills dotted with villas, villages and vineyards, with roads lined with cypress trees.

-Together with Trebbiano Toscana, these grapes must make up a minimum of 70% of the final blend.
-To ensure inclusion, none of them can individually exceed 45% of the total.
+Together with Trebbiano Toscana, these grapes must make up at least 70% of the final blend.
+To ensure inclusion, none can individually exceed 45% of the total.
 Since 2019, Bianca Fernanda has become mandatory rather than optional to encourage more powerful aromas and a more evident identity.